Skip to content

 You may find it helpful to talk to other parents or to a voluntary organisation.
 There are many voluntary organisations and parents' groups all over the country.

-Your LEA may be able to help your child from a very early age.
-Even if your child is under two, you can ask your LEA to assess his or her needs.
+Your LA may be able to help your child from a very early age.
+Even if your child is under two, you can ask your LA to assess his or her needs.

-If your child is over two and you think that he or she has learning difficulties, you can ask your LEA to make a statutory assessment, unless they decide it is unnecessary.
-Following a statutory assessment, the LEA will decide whether it is necessary to make a statement of your child's special educational needs.
+If your child is over two and you think that he or she has learning difficulties, you can ask your LA to make a statutory assessment, unless they decide it is unnecessary.
+Following a statutory assessment, the LA will decide whether it is necessary to make an Education, Health and Care Plan to meet your child's special educational needs.

 Special Educational Needs